wormhole-foundation/wormhole-docs/tutorials/messaging/portal-bridge.md

     --8<-- "code/tutorials/messaging/portal-bridge/portal-bridge-2.ts:63:70"
     ```

 2. **Estimate transfer fees and validate amount** - we obtain a fee quote for the transfer before proceeding.
-This step is significant in automatic mode, where the quote will include additional fees for relaying
+This step is significant in automatic mode (`automatic = true`), where the quote will include additional fees for relaying

     ```typescript
     --8<-- "code/tutorials/messaging/portal-bridge/portal-bridge-2.ts:72:80"